rmunate/SpellNumber/README.md

 # Convert Numbers to Words in Laravel

 Easily convert numbers to words in Laravel using this library, which leverages the native `PHP INTL` extension to perform conversion effortlessly.
 With this library, you can convert numbers to words in various languages and also obtain the value in currency format according to the selected language.
-Supported languages include English, Spanish, Portuguese, French, Italian, Romanian, and with the contribution of [Siros Fakhri](https://github.com/sirosfakhri), Persian (Farsi) support has been added.
+Supported languages include English, Spanish, Portuguese, French, Italian, Romanian, Hindi and with the contribution of [Siros Fakhri](https://github.com/sirosfakhri), Persian (Farsi) support has been added.

 ⚙️ This library is compatible with Laravel versions 8.0 and higher ⚙️